 The Pro-Tip: The recipe only calls for one sliced lemon, but you can squeeze a bit of extra lemon juice all over the sheet pan before popping it in the oven to give the dish an extra kick of flavor.

 Feel free to add any additional olive bar offerings that suit your fancy.
 Think peppers, roasted garlic, and marinated artichoke hearts.

 The Recipe: Steak Fajitas

-The Hero Ingredient: Juicy slices of flank steak, peppers, and onion create the perfect filling for these fajitas.
+The Hero Ingredient: Juicy slices of flank steak are easily the star of the dish.
+Peppers and onion create the perfect filling for these fajitas.
 Season with garlic, paprika, cumin, chili powder, and lime juice to get the Tex-Mex flavors just right.

 The Pro-Tip: Forgo the usual salsa topping and whip up a chimichurri sauce to drizzle on top of the finished fajitas instead.
 You can also top with avocado, queso fresco, or fresh tomato.

 The Hero Ingredient: Sweet potatoes give this unique breakfast recipe something special.
 Paired with sunny-side-up eggs, black beans, avocado, and scallions, it's perfect for Sunday brunch or when you get a craving for breakfast in the evening.